UPDATED: SEPT 2021

-- This tense is not frequently used in some languages, which makes it difficult for International learners of English to understand and use it correctly.
+This tense is not frequently used in some languages, which makes it difficult for International learners of English to understand how to use it correctly.

 - Roger has lived in New York City since 2001.